wangp792951085/ripplewallet/README.md

-# RippleFox Wallet (A Desktop Client for Ripple)
+# Ripple Wallet (A Desktop Client for Ripple)

-Foxlet allows you to encrypt your mnemonic/secret key and store it as a file locally on your computer.
+Wallet allows you to encrypt your mnemonic/secret key and store it as a file locally on your computer.
 You can use it on Windows, Linux and Mac.

 ## Key Features